sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

         * Here we use the ``delay()`` function to make the Arduino pause for a certain amount of time, much like taking a short nap in the middle of our story.
         * In the code, we use the "Brake" state to stop the motor, and you'll notice that the motor stops abruptly.
 Try setting both pins to LOW to test the "Standby" state, and you'll find that the motor gradually slows down to a stop.

-Now that you should have a better understanding of how the motor driver chip controls the motors through the Sensor Shield and how we can use Arduino code to manipulate the motor's movements.
+Now that you should have a better understanding of how the motor driver chip controls the motors through the GalaxyRVR Shield and how we can use Arduino code to manipulate the motor's movements.
 Isn't it fascinating how a few lines of code can dictate the behavior of a physical object like our motor?

 Consider the following questions as you move forward: